s4nt14go/white-label/README.md

 ## Timelines

-For the first request all four lambdas have cold start and they take ~2s:
+If it's been some time since last request, we get cold starts and the execution of lambdas takes ~3s, below we can spot 3 cold starts:

 <br />
 <p align="center">